 This post may contain affiliate links.
 Please read our disclosure policy.

-The Dubai Chocolate bars can be so pricey so save your money and make it at home.
+Dubai Chocolate bars can be so pricey, so save your money and make them at home.
 Make my version instead that all 5 of my kids approved, in less than 30 minutes.
-It is so good too.
+It is so good too, and very easy to make.

 hand holding a square chocolate bar.